Rishabhjain486/hello-javascript/GIT_Commands.md

  * to switch to master branch: `git checkout master`
  * check which branch you are on: `git branch`
 5. Now we can use the steps 6-9
+6. To check the differences between the master and the new branch:
+ * Save the changes and push
+ * change the branch to the master branch
+ * now type: `git diff branch-name`
+7. To merge:
+`git merge branch-name`

 ### Additional stuff